petros-d/docs/cloud/configure-idp.md

 :::caution

-If you configure an expiring secret, make sure to record the expiration date and renew the key before this date to avoid interruptions to your service.
+If you configure an expiring secret, make sure to record the expiration date and renew the secret before this date to avoid interruptions to your service.

 :::